Bridging the Gap against Social Isolation

 Innovators, students, developers, researchers, software experts, technologists and other stakeholders are invited to develop practical, real-world solutions which can be developed further as a research and development project or implemented into production for our senior population.

-Over five months, this challenge will guide participants through developing practical solutions, with full immersion into the problem via a series of skills development workshops to support design and business development.
+Over four months, this challenge will guide participants through developing practical solutions, with full immersion into the problem via a series of skills development workshops to support design and business development.

 These workshops will help in translating ideas or research into prototypes or minimum viable products.
 Participants will receive mentorship, throughout the project, culminating in a final pitch submission.